starpos/crashblk/README.md

 emulating read/write IO error and device crash (or sudden shutdown).
 This also supports configurable delay for read, write and flush IOs.

+## Features

+- Crash emulation.
+    - Sudden crash emulation will delete non-persistent data.
+- IO error emulation.
+    - IO will fail in the error states.
+- Configurable response time of read/write/flush IO.
+    - You can reproduce various performance behavior of storage devices.

 ## License

 GPLv2 or 3.